DBS FAQs for swim schools

 Yes, if you completed the DBS yourself and not through Swim England you must do a separate DBS check for each swim school you are employed by.

-No, if you hold a Swim England DBS, your DBS will be valid against employment at any swim school in England.
+No, if you hold a Swim England DBS, your DBS will be valid against employment at any swim school affiliated to Swim England.

-The Welfare Officer of the swim school or DBS lead of the facility/operator.
+The Welfare Officer of the swim school or DBS lead of the facility/operator can check these if they have been set up as a verifier.
+Original identification documents must be produced.

 Do not send your ID into Swim England; we do not check your documents.

-They need to be taken to the Welfare Officer or DBS lead of the facility/operator requesting the DBS in order that their sections of the online application can be completed.
+They need to be taken to the DBS lead of the facility/operator requesting the check.

-If you require further information please contact dbs@swimming.org.
+If you require further information, please contact [email protected] / 01509 640727.
 Alternatively, you may wish to contact the DBS helpline on 03000 200 190 or visit their website at www.gov.uk/dbs.
 Please also refer to the DBS’s Code of Practice, which can also be found on their website.